 Once your transaction (buying/selling) is complete, your broker will send you a notification on the date of execution.
 You can obtain a Statement of Account which reflects all of your brokerage activities.
-Your broker firm will request payment for any share dealings before order execution.
+Your brokerage firm will request payment for any buy transactions before order execution.
 If you are selling shares, your broker will issue a check after the date of sale.
-Please contact your brokerage firms for additional details.

 As an investor, you can monitor the performance of your investment portfolio regularly.
 QSE offers several ways for monitoring the performance of your investment.
 You can stay informed either in real time, by viewing real prices on the QSE website, or by obtaining delayed information utilizing the below options:

 - Access stock prices movements via computer terminals at any time.

 - Obtain share prices on local daily newspapers